sandeepjain/fayer/README.md

 # Fayer

+Fires only required functions on particular page, thus removing any unnecessary function calls.

 * Sources: <http://github.com/sandeepjain/fayer>
 * Author: [Sandeep Jain](http://jsvrocks.com/)
+* Size: 0.7kb (Minified version)

-Fayer is provided under Dual licensed under the MIT or GPL Version 2 licenses..
+Fayer is Dual licensed under the MIT or GPL Version 2 licenses..

+## Features

+* Simple and easy to understand code, with small footprint (Just 0.7kb when minified).
+* Doesn't require jQuery or any other JavaScript library
+* Makes it easy to push all JavaScript code in single file.
+* Has `fayer.notOn` function to prevent code from being fired on few particular pages on website.
+* Expose single global object `fayer`

 ## Usage Guide